Targeted Risk Analysis in PCI DSS: Understanding Requirement 12.3.2

 Customized Security Solutions

-Not all organizations can implement PCI DSS requirements in the exact same way.
-For example, smaller businesses or those with specific technologies may need tailored security measures.
-A targeted risk analysis ensures that these tailored solutions are still effective in mitigating risks to cardholder data.
+Not all organisations implement PCI DSS controls in the same way, especially where cloud architecture, legacy systems, segmentation models or specialised technologies require a different control design.
+A targeted risk analysis helps show that these customized controls are still effective in mitigating risks to cardholder data.

 Customized approaches help businesses optimize their security measures by focusing on their unique risks, rather than adhering to a one-size-fits-all approach.